-For the acquisition of RedWave in April 2024, the amount is contingent based on the amount of revenue the Company generates from the sale of certain RedWave products and services during the two-year period from May 1, 2024 through April 30, 2026.
-The fair value of the contingent consideration is estimated using a Monte Carlo simulation, utilizing revenue volatility rate of 30% and discount rate of 26.5%.
+For the acquisition of RedWave in April 2024, the amount of contingent consideration to be issued is contingent based on the amount of revenue the Company generates from the sale of certain RedWave products and services during the two-year period from May 1, 2024 through April 30, 2026.
+As of the acquisition date of RedWave, the fair value of the contingent consideration was estimated using a Monte Carlo simulation, utilizing the closing price of the Company's common stock on the Nasdaq Global Market of \$5.76 per share, revenue projections, an equity volatility rate of the Company of 90%, a revenue volatility rate of 30% and a discount rate of 26.5%.